Curriculum Detail

 • Senior Studio Art*

 In this Pinnacle* class, students learn to work independently and collaboratively as serious artists.
 Through concept or material-specific assignments, students increase the depth of investigation and develop essential skills of personal expression and technique.
-Students address essential questions about the artist’s impact as they authentically engage in the community and collaborate in this class.
+Students first focus on building a cohesive body of work, and curating their artwork into a portfolio which may be used in the college process.
+In the second term, students address essential questions about the artist’s impact as they authentically engage in the community and collaborate in this class.
 Outcomes include the ability to discuss and defend choices as a practicing artist and a body of work which can be presented in a portfolio or exhibition.

 Requires Department Chair Approval